Area tourism continues recovery to pre-pandemic levels

 Tourism Director Brenda Leisy said lodging tax numbers for June and July are comparable to 2021, which is a good indication for the industry.
 Lodging tax revenues are within $1,000 over the two-year period.
 In July 2021, lodging tax revenues were $59,600.
 In July 2022, lodging tax funds generated were $60,800.

-“So not much change, which honestly is good,” Leisy told the Star-Herald.
+“So not much change, which honestly is good,” Leisy told the Gering Courier.
 “For right now, the numbers are very steady.
 With the economy the way it is, we didn’t know how things would turn out.”

 However, she will not know the impact of the Old West Balloon Fest, Harvest Festival and Monument Marathon on lodging tax for a few months yet.
-The numbers are reported two months behind when an event occurred, meaning OWBF numbers will likely come out in late October and Harvest Festival and Monument Marathon will be likely shared in December.
+The numbers are reported two months behind when an event occurred, meaning Old West Balloon Fest numbers will likely come out in late October and Harvest Festival and Monument Marathon will be likely shared in December.

 People are also reading…